Alex-Katz9/chicago_parking/metis_SQL4.md

 FROM serving
 ORDER BY first_serve DESC;

-The highest first serve percentage in a match was 93% by S Errani.
+The highest first serve percentage in a match was 93% by Sara Errani.

 __What are the unforced error percentages of the top three players with the most wins?
 (Unforced error percentage is % of points lost due to unforced errors.
 In a match, you have fields for number of points won by each player, and number of unforced errors for each field.)__